ubergrape/challenge/README.md

-This is a arogramming challenge for AIESEC applicants
+This is a programming challenge for AIESEC applicants

 ## Problem ##